 2 – So How Did You Go About Doing It? – I Googled as much information as possible then asked questions at the writers group I’m a member of.
 When it looked like the way to go, I bit the bullet and signed up to Smashwords and then CreateSpace.
 Kindle came a year later.
 Downloading their guides and any blog posts from people who have already done it is very helpful as well as it was very hard at first and incredibly confusing.

 3 – Do You Do All The Work Yourself? – God no. I get an assessment and edit from an editor who’s done all of my books since I started publishing in 2011.
-I do the formatting for Smashwords and Kindle and some of the covers for my e-books, I also do mock-up covers for the company who do my paperback covers and interior formatting for CreateSpace as those details are a lot harder to deal with.
+I do the interior formatting for my e and print books, and some of the covers for my e-books, I also do mock-up covers for the company who do my paperback covers.

 1 – When Did You First Start On Social Media? – I joined Google’s BlogSpot in November or so of 2008 to set up the website for Lady Jewels Diva® for a January 1st 2009 start.
 It was my first experience outside of websites like eBay and Amazon.
 I set up the blog for the original Jewel Divas Style® later that year in July.